-You can now earn 80,000 bonus points for your next American Airlines flight with the Citi Premier credit card | CNN Underscored
+Citi Premier credit card review | CNN Underscored

 If you’re looking for a credit card that comes with travel benefits or annual credits, the Citi Premier is probably not the best card for you.
 Instead, you’d be better off with the Chase Sapphire Preferred or the Amex Gold.
 Alternatively, if you’re looking for a higher-end card with VIP perks, you’ll want to consider options like the Chase Sapphire Reserve® or The Platinum Card® from American Express.

 But if your prime focus is getting a mid-tier travel credit card and diversifying your points, then the Citi Premier is a solid choice.
-It earns lots of valuable ThankYou Rewards points at a low annual fee, and Citi’s transfer partners open up many opportunities to book travel on many international airlines, as well as American Airlines through November 13.
-And if you decide the Citi Premier is right for you, make sure you get it now and score the 80,000-point sign-up bonus while it’s around.
+It earns lots of valuable ThankYou Rewards points at a low annual fee, and Citi’s transfer partners open up many opportunities to book travel on many international airlines.
+And since the limited-time offer for 80,000 bonus points is expected to disappear imminently, if you decide the Citi Premier is right for you, make sure you get it now and score the highest sign-up bonus it’s ever had while you can.

 Learn more and apply now for the Citi Premier Card.